Crossworlds

 “Nope!”
 She sang louder.

 More yelling came from the living room, but Ellie ignored it.
-She pulled her bag out of the closet and tossed it on her bed.
+She pulled her backpack out of the closet, and tossed it on her bed.
 It was ready to go.
-A moment later she heard footsteps coming down the hall.
+A moment later, she heard footsteps coming down the hall.
 The door was locked, but she wouldn’t put it past her dad to break it down.

 “Open this door!”
 He pounded on it hard, shaking the knob.